 ONE OF THE BEST SHORT HIKES.
 Summer only.
 Easy.
 2 km.
 40 minutes.

-Gornergratt – Riffelsee – Roteboden hike is one of the most beautiful short hikes in Zermatt.
+The Gornergratt – Riffelsee – Roteboden hike is one of the most beautiful short hikes in Zermatt.
 Starting at the top railway station at Gornergrat, you then continue down to the next stop along the Gornergrat Railway – Rotenboden.
 The tiny mountain lake Riffelsee is just next to Rotenboden.

-The hike from Gornergrat to Riffelsee is also called ‘Aussichtsweg‘ and indicated as hike nr.
+The hike from Gornergrat to Riffelsee is also called ‘Aussichtsweg‘ and is indicated as hike nr.
 15. It’s a relatively easy downhill hike that takes about 40 minutes, depending on where exactly and how fast you walk.

-There are several trails you can take in order to get from Gornergrat to Riffelsee, but the views seemed to be best on the left side of the railway (when walking downwards).
+There are several trails you can take to get from Gornergrat to Riffelsee, but the views seemed to be best on the left side of the railway (when walking downwards).
 In the beginning, you have amazing scenery of the glacier to your left, and you also see Matterhorn and other snowcapped mountain peaks right in front of you during the entire hike.